Disclosure based on the TCFD Recommendations

 Policy and Legal

-Switched to purchasing energy derived from renewable sources at business sites (Part of manufacturing and research sites and sales offices in Europe and the United States.
+Switch to purchasing energy derived from renewable sources at business sites (part of manufacturing and research sites and sales offices in Europe and the United States.
 Some manufacturing and research sites in Japan started purchasing electricity derived from hydroelectric power in fiscal year 2020.)

 Promote the purchase of renewable energy-derived electricity at other business sites in the future.

-Purchase credits (CO2 emission rights) to reduce Scope 1 emissions and measures to control cost associate with the purchase will be issues for consideration.
+Purchase credits (CO2 emission rights) to reduce Scope 1 emissions and measures to control costs associated with the purchase will be issues for consideration.

 Refrigeration equipment using freon gas.